shterrett/rust-os-class/hw-process-api/answers.md

 Without calling `wait`, execution order cannot be guaranteed.
 However, a reasonable approximation may be made using a sufficiently long `sleep` period

+## 4

+Multiple variations of `exec` exist to allow (but not require) customization of the environment in which the process is spawned.
+They allow various combinations of specifying the environment variables, path, and arguments to the to-be-spawned process.